 The early days of ICP’s farmer trainings in Tanzania (2013)

 The turning point for Emil was when he joined one of ICP’s initiatives in 2013.
-In the project, Emil and fellow farmers in his village were educated by dedicated agronomists in a participatory manner on demonstration plots.
+In the project, Emil and fellow coffee farmers in his village in Tanzania were educated by dedicated agronomists in a participatory manner on demonstration plots.
 They were also empowered to be trainers themselves so they could spread the information further.
 This prompted Emil and Lugano to revive their forgotten coffee farm by stumping and pruning 5 acres of their old trees.
 They also planted an additional 4 acres of improved coffee varieties to maximize their yields and income.
 Through application of mulch and rainwater harvesting trenches, the couple were able to control pests and diseases and prevent wilting in the dry seasons.
 Additionally, they intercropped their coffee with bananas as shade-trees and beans as cover crops which contributed to an improved diet and better nutrition for the family.

 Emil and one of HRNS’ Agronomists in his coffee farm

 Emil’s expanded coffee farm of improved coffee varieties